godyuanchao/NSGA---CL-matlab/README.md

 ### Random Seeds
 - **Comparison Experiments**: The `compare_algorithms.m` script explicitly sets the random seed for each run to ensure that both algorithms start from the same initial population and face the same stochastic conditions.
     - Formula: `current_seed = run_idx * 2` (where `run_idx` goes from 1 to 30).
-- **Ablation & Sensitivity**: These scripts also use fixed seeds for each variant/configuration to guarantee consistent results across different runs.

 ## Usage Instructions

 ### 1. Run Algorithm Comparison